Jean Paul Gaultier: Early life

+Career

 Fashion career

 Gaultier's first individual collection was released in 1976.
 Although most people found his designs decadent at the time, fashion editors, notably Melka Tréanton of Elle, Claude Brouet and Catherine Lardeur of French Marie Claire, were impressed by his creativity and mastery of tailoring, and later launched his career.
-In 1980, he designed women's dresses out of plastic trash bags.
+In 1980, he designed women's dresses out of plastic rubbish bags.
 Gaultier founded his eponymous fashion label in 1982.
 His 1983 collection "Boy Toy" relaunched the marinière for men.
 His garments were on sale at Bergdorf Goodman in New York as soon as 1984, and already lauded by Dawn Mello and Polly Allen Mellen.
 The term "Gaultiered" was coined to describe the classic pieces that were reinterpreted by the designer.
 During the 1984 Fall London and Paris shows, Jean Paul Gaultier introduced his line of skirts for men (actually kilts), a breakthrough in men's fashion that stirred a bit of controversy.
-In 1984 he also introduced the iconic women's corset with cone bra.
+In 1984, he also introduced the iconic women's corset with cone bra.
 Gaultier has also worked in close collaboration with Wolford Hosiery.

 By 1985, his company made $50 million in sales worldwide.
-In the 1985 movie Desperately Seeking Susan, Madonna wore a skirt with men's suspenders she had bought from Gaultier.
+For the premiere of the 1985 movie Desperately Seeking Susan, Madonna wore a skirt with men's suspenders she had bought from Gaultier.
 Besides his ready-to-wear collection, in 1988 Gaultier expanded his brand to include the label Junior Gaultier, a lower-priced line of products.
 The Junior Gaultier outfit was selected by Jeff Banks as the Dress of the Year.
 In 1988, he also recorded the music video How to do that.
 At the end of the 1980s he invented a new look for the French accordionist Yvette Horner which relaunched her career.
+In 1989, he was tailoring a costume for Prince when the singer walked away, offended, thinking Gaultier had told him "fuck you" where the couturier with a heavy French accent had said "faux cul" (false bottom).
 In 1990, he designed Madonna's clothes for her Blond Ambition World Tour.

 At the end of the 1980s, Gaultier suffered some personal losses, and in 1990 his boyfriend and business partner, Francis Menuge, died of AIDS-related causes.
 It is also around that time that he decided to tone down his showmanship and started to plan more intimate events.

 Gaultier launched a line of fragrances (Classique) in 1993.
 The Junior Gaultier label was replaced in 1994 with JPG by Gaultier, a unisex collection that followed the designer's idea of fluidity of the sexes.
 Gaultier Jean's, a similar line consisting mainly of denim and more simply styled garments with a heavy street influence, followed in 1992, which was then replaced with Jean's Paul Gaultier from 2004 to 2008.
 Junior Gaultier's name was reused in 2009 for the launching of the child's wear, to be completed with a Baby Line in 2011.